surniaulula/wpsso/readme.txt

 **Reads existing WordPress content, 3rd party plugin data, and service API data:**

 There's no need to manually re-enter descriptions, titles, product information, and re-select images / videos like other meta tag, SEO, or Schema plugins.
-WPSSO can be your only social and search optimization plugin or combined with a pre-existing SEO plugin to replace its structured data markup (including All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).
-The Premium version can also detect embedded media and retrieve information from service APIs like Vimeo, Wistia, YouTube, and many more.
+WPSSO can be your only social and search optimization plugin, or combined to improve a pre-existing SEO plugin (including All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).
+The Premium version can also detect embedded media and retrieve information from remote service APIs like Vimeo, Wistia, YouTube, and many more.

 **Fast, lightweight, reliable, and coded for maximum performance:**